Vyral/charlie-epstein-blog/_posts/2017-09-11-1-simple-way-you-can-improve-investment-outcomes.md

 What did Craig and his students uncover in this analysis?
 They went back over a 40-year period of time, and they compared investing in a portfolio that has seven different asset classes: large-cap stocks, mid-caps, small-caps, international equities, bonds, cash, commodities, and real estate.

-They asked themselves, “What would happen if you invested over a 10-, twenty-, thirty-, or forty-year period, and just held onto those investments, as opposed to somebody who had the same investments who annually rebalanced them, so they always had one-seventh of their money in each asset class?”
+They asked themselves, “What would happen if you invested over a 10, 20, 30, or 40 year period, and just held onto those investments, as opposed to somebody who had the same investments who annually rebalanced them, so they always had one-seventh of their money in each asset class?”

 {% include pullquote.html %}